-4. Net loss per share
+4. Net Loss Per Share

 Basic net loss per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period.
-Diluted net loss per share is computed by dividing net earnings by the weighted-average number of shares of common stock outstanding during the period and the number of additional shares of common stock that would have been outstanding if potentially dilutive securities had been issued.
-Potentially dilutive securities include warrant and stock options and shares issuable under our employee stock purchase plan (Purchase Plan).
+Diluted net loss per share is computed by dividing net loss by the weighted-average number of shares of common stock outstanding during the period and the number of additional shares of common stock that would have been outstanding if potentially dilutive securities had been issued.
+Potentially dilutive securities include warrant and stock options and shares issuable under our Purchase Plan.
 The dilutive effect of these potentially dilutive securities is reflected in diluted earnings per share by application of the treasury stock method.
 Under the treasury stock method, an increase in the fair market value of our common stock can result in a greater dilutive effect from potentially dilutive securities.